-- Using the Home Change Package interventions to mitigate facility barriers to home dialysis. - Including an "All Team" approach to creating a process to educate staff and then patients and discuss progress during the monthly QAPI meetings. - Implementing a tracker to monitor patients through the steps to home training.
+- Using the Home Change Package interventions to mitigate facility barriers to home dialysis. - Including an "All Team" approach to creating a process to educate staff and then patients and discuss progress during the monthly QAPI meetings.

-- Identifying an in-center Home Champion to educate patients and bridge the transition for patients to the home program. - Providing additional patient and staff education. - Using the ESRD NCC Peer Mentoring Resources for recruiting and training a patient peer mentor to discuss home dialysis with interested patients.
+- Implementing a tracker to monitor patients through the steps to home training. - Identifying an in-center Home Champion to educate patients and bridge the transition for patients to the home program. - Ensuring collaboration between the in-center dialysis facilities and home programs for continuity of patient care. - Educating patients and staff using the ESRD NCC patient booklet, Uncovering Myths About Home Dialysis: Myth vs. Reality and the patient videos for peer to peer messaging found on the Home Dialysis Central website. - Using the ESRD NCC Peer Mentoring Resources for recruiting and training a patient peer mentor to discuss home dialysis with interested patients.

-Chart P: Network 13: Incident Patients Starting Dialysis Using a Home Modality July 2021-April 2022
+Chart P: Network 15: Incident Patients Starting Dialysis Using a Home Modality (July 2021-April 2022)